genesiscommunitysuccess/docs/docs/00_fuse/02_quick-start/03_server.md

 ```

 ### Adding a user to login

+Although we have installed, built and deployed our Auth component as part of the above server configuration, we need to add a user that we'll use to log into our new application.

 We shall run the task loadInitialData.
 This adds the data in USER.csv to the USER table in your database.
 To do that we will call
 ```shell